Aliases for NUP155 Gene

 GeneCards Summary for NUP155 Gene

-NUP155 (Nucleoporin 155kDa) is a Protein Coding gene.
-Diseases associated with NUP155 include atrial fibrillation 15 and atrial fibrillation.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.
+NUP155 (Nucleoporin 155) is a Protein Coding gene.
+Diseases associated with NUP155 include Atrial Fibrillation, Familial, 15 and Familial Atrial Fibrillation.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 Essential component of nuclear pore complex.
 Could be essessential for embryogenesis.
 Nucleoporins may be involved both in binding and translocating proteins during nucleocytoplasmic transport.